 The SM tended to follow this same convention, but perhaps with a bit less rigor.
 There were plenty of mid-year changes as well.
 As an example, two 1972 SM’s might have a number of visible and invisible differences.
 Much of this is documented in the parts books or other paperwork.
 But there are sometimes differences between two SM’s that do not appear to be specified in any documentation that we have access to.
 Frankly, there seem to be changes from car-to-car that defy any logical explanation.
 We have therefore relied on several experts to help confirm the configurations.
 These include (listed alphabetically):

-Chris Dubuque, George Dyke, Roland Faragher-Horwell, David Hume, George Klein, Greg Long, Charles Morse, Andre Pol, Jim Rice, John Titus, and Dennis Welch.
+Chris Dubuque, George Dyke, Roland Faragher-Horwell, David Hume, George Klein, Greg Long, Jean-Francois Martin, Charles Morse, Andre Pol, Jim Rice, John Titus, and Dennis Welch.
 Many thanks to Greg Long for letting us crawl over his many SM's for this article.

 We would also like to thank readers who have sent in photos and information to help us improve this website.
 If any readers see errors or omissions, please let us know.